 Brake Light Circuits

 Automotive brake light systems use parallel circuits.
-A parallel circuit is different than a serial circuit because if one bulb fails, the other bulbs still function normally.
+A parallel circuit differs from a serial circuit because the other bulbs still function normally if one bulb fails.
 This is not true in a series circuit.
-In a series circuit, if one of the bulbs burns out, the entire circuit is rendered inoperable.
+If one of the bulbs burns out in a series circuit, the entire circuit is rendered inoperable.

 Always be careful and check specifications before adding additional items to a factory system.
 Adding more items lowers resistance but increases current (amperage) in the circuit and can damage components and wiring.